mvazquezc/scc-fun/demo4/README.md

 In this demo we will see how we can use `seLinuxContext` strategies.
 Basically it controls which SELinux context is used by the containers.

 Note that all predefined SCCs, except for the privileged SCC, set the seLinuxContext to MustRunAs.
-This forces pods to use MCS labels, which can be defined in the pod definition, the container image, or provided as a default.
+This forces pods to use MCS labels, which can be defined in the securityContext at the pod level, at the container level, or provided as a default.
 If the seLinuxContext strategy is set to MustRunAs and the pod (or image) does not define a label, OpenShift Container Platform defaults to a label chosen from the SCC itself or from the project.
 In the case of my namespace or project, it defaults to:

 ~~~sh
 oc get ns $NAMESPACE -o yaml | grep "sa.scc.mcs"